Table of Contents

 Are the Five Fold Ministry Gifts for Today’s Church?

-The 5 fold is absolutely for today.
+We find the 5 fold structure in the first-century church throughout the Book of Acts but it is absolutely for today too.
 The Great Commission is alive and well!
 Everyday a new generation of people is born and needing to know God.

 Today’s church needs the leadership and vision of the Apostle.
 God’s voice has never stopped, therefore the prophetic is also vital.
 God is still looking for people to boldly share His love like an evangelist or love and care for people like a Pastor.
 And, last but not least, sound teaching and Biblical principals are needed to strengthen people’s faith and understanding.
 That is a role of a teacher.